-When choosing the best buy-to-let remortgage deal, expertise counts
+Choosing the best buy-to-let remortgage deal

 The best Buy-to-Let remortgages are exclusive to independent mortgage brokers like John Charcol.
-When you’ve found the best Buy-to-Let remortgage deal for you, it’s time to get in touch with one of our mortgage experts.
+When you’ve found the best buy-to-let remortgage deal for you, it’s time to get in touch with one of our mortgage experts.

 We will help you by thoroughly researching the market, and we will even manage your application from start to finish.
 To find out if you qualify or if there are better options available, get in touch with our mortgage experts for a detailed, personalised search.